SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 <div class="">
 <p>Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench.
-Once it's done, we can ask the library to read our data file for us:</p>
+NumPy in particular knows how to read and interpret CSV files, so we can ask it to load our data directly from a file:</p>
 </div>